-This includes all exams, ultrasounds, egg retrieval, sperm injection, culture of embryos, and embryo transfer.
+This includes all exams, ultrasounds, egg retrieval, sperm injection, the culture of embryos, and embryo transfer.
 It does not include embryo cryopreservation & storage, medications and possibly some lab tests.

 Fertility Partnership is a Top program in Missouri according to the data published by National ART Surveillance System-NASS.
 So Why or How Do We Offer IVF for Less?

-Recently, it was calculated that approximately 125 IVF cases per 1 million residents are performed in in the USA during the course of a year.
+Recently, it was calculated that approximately 125 IVF cases per 1 million residents are performed in the USA during the course of a year.
 In most of the major westernized countries in Europe, they are performing between 400 cases per one million residents.